 - High interest rate

-- For personal loans with with no or negative SCHUFA score
+- For personal loans with no or negative SCHUFA score

-- Can also get credit with negative credit score
+- Can also get credit with a lower credit score

 - usually between 3 to 14 percent interest on short term loans.